Beatboxers around the world have wondered, since 2016, where the 2010 Dutch Beatbox Champion has gone.

 Of course, rumors circulated, with people over-analyzing every online comment and post.
 Could it have been some feud with Belgium beatboxer, Penkyx?
 Was the loss to Thorsen just too much?
 Or did the showcase battle of Faya Braz and BMG vs. Ibarra and B-Art bruise Ibarra’s ego too much?

-The only thing we knew for sure was the fact that Ibarra left.
+The only thing we knew for sure was the fact that Ibarra was gone.
 ALL of his social media had been deleted, and that’s including his YouTube videos.
 Without explanation, all online forms of communication were cut off.

 Then on August 3rd, 2016, Swissbeatbox released a video from the Grand Beatbox Studio sessions dramatically titled: Ibarra, The Last Drop, confirming what many in the inside circle already knew.
-Ibarra was leaving beatbox.
+Ibarra had left beatbox.

 This didn't sit well with us here at HBB.
 So we had to find out.